43 Father's Day Trivia Questions [With Answers]

 Answer: Over 70 million.
 The U.S. Census Bureau estimates the figure at around 72-73 million living fathers.

-The catch is “father” vs “household head.”
-Stats often report under 60 million households with a dad present.
-The full 70 million-plus count includes birth dads, step-dads, adoptive dads, and guardian dads.
-The number grows slowly as the U.S. ages.
+Watch the difference between “father” and “household head.”
+A lot of stats report under 60 million households with a dad present.
+The full 70 million-plus count rolls in birth dads, step-dads, adoptive dads, and guardian dads.
+That figure inches up as the U.S. ages.

 33. What percentage of Father’s Day shoppers plan to buy a greeting card (NRF 2025)?
 (Easy)